 Regular glass jars break easily at freezer temperatures.
 If using glass jars, choose wide-mouth dual-purpose jars made for freezing and canning.
 These jars have been tempered to withstand extremes in temperature.
 The wide mouth allows easy removal of partially thawed foods.
-If standard canning jars with narrow mouths are used for freezing, leave extra headspace (see Table 1) to allow for expansion of foods during freezing.
+If standard canning jars with narrow mouths are used for freezing, leave extra headspace (see Table 1) to allow for the expansion of foods during freezing.
 Expansion of the liquid could cause the jars to break at the neck.
-Some foods will need to be thawed completely before removal from the jar.
+Some foods will need to be thawed completely before removing it from the jar.

 Flexible Bags or Wrappings: Bags and sheets of moisture- and vapor-resistant materials, heavy-duty aluminum foil, and laminated papers are suitable for dry-packed vegetables and fruits, meats, fish, or poultry.
 Bags can also be used for liquid packs.
 Laminated papers are sometimes used as protective overwraps.
 Protective cardboard cartons may be used to protect bags and sheets against tearing and to make stacking easier.
 Lightweight (household) aluminum foil, wax paper, and bread wrappers are not sufficiently moisture- and vapor-resistant to be suitable for long-term freezer storage.

 Packaging & Labeling Tips

 - Quickly cool all foods and syrup before packaging.
 This speeds up freezing and helps retain the natural color, flavor, and texture of food.

 - Pack foods in quantities that will be used for a single meal.
 Do not freeze fruits and vegetables in containers with a capacity of over a one-half gallon.
 Foods in larger containers freeze too slowly to result in a satisfactory product.